Background pattern

 Keep this medication out of the sight and reach of children.

-Medicines should not be thrown down the drain or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point of your usual pharmacy.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE point in your usual pharmacy.
 If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-In this way, you will help protect the environment.
+This will help protect the environment.

-The active principles are Propifenazona, Hidroxizina hydrochloride, Codeína phosphate hemihydrate; each coated tablet contains 100 milligrams of propifenazona,15 milligrams of hidroxizina hydrochloride and 10 milligrams of codeína phosphate hemihydrate.
+The active ingredients are Propyphenazone, Hydroxyzine hydrochloride, Codeine phosphate hemihydrate; each coated tablet contains 100 milligrams of propyphenazone,15 milligrams of hydroxyzine hydrochloride and 10 milligrams of codeine phosphate hemihydrate.

 The other components (excipients) are:

-- Coating: sucrose, erythrosine (E-127), calcium carbonate, methacrylic polymer E, talc, polyvinylpyrrolidone, gelatin, titanium dioxide, yellow wax and carnauba wax.
+• Coating: sucrose, erythrosine (E-127), calcium carbonate, methacrylic acid polymer, talc, polyvinylpyrrolidone, gelatin, titanium dioxide, yellow wax, and carnauba wax.

-Dolodens is presented in the form of coated tablets for oral administration, in packs of 2 and 4 round pink tablets, smooth surface and convex faces in aluminum/PVC blister.
+Dolodens is presented in the form of coated tablets for oral administration, in packs of 2 and 4 round pink tablets with a smooth surface and convex faces in aluminum/PVC blisters.

 FARMALIDER S.A.